GLFHC/.github/profile/cookbooks/containers.md

 include performance so automated load balancing could be spun up quickly during atypical loads without needing further configuration.

 #### Pros
-1. Lightweight wrapper with applications or resources
+1. Lightweight wrapper with applications or resources (shares common OS resources)
 2. Rapid spin up/down time
 3. Can be programmatically managed via Kubernetes
 4. Can be designed to run on multiple architectures (multiarch)